 We hope you will use this wonderful time to deepen your relationship.
 A wedding is only for a day; a marriage is for a lifetime.
 Some people wish to marry at Blessed Sacrament; others wish to do marriage preparation at Blessed Sacrament, but get married elsewhere.
 Whatever your circumstances, we wish to assist.

 FAQ about Marriage at Blessed Sacrament

 How do we begin?
 To plan your special day, first contact Pat Denend at (206) 732-7355.
 She will ask you some basic questions in order to guide you through the paperwork and preparation process.
 This generally includes meetings with a priest, preparation series (which includes an Intro to Natural Family Planning), and a relationship assessment called FOCCUS.

 What fees are involved?
 Certain fees are requested to help defray the considerable administrative effort of preparing your special day.
 Currently, the base fees are $1250 for current parishioners and $2150 for non-parishioners.
+Please note that to qualify as a current parishioner, you must have registered in the parish at least 18 months prior to starting your marriage prep, attend Mass regularly and contributes in some way to the life and work of the parish.
 The Church fee includes a cantor, an accompanist, and wedding liturgy assistant.
 An additional $400 fee is required for the Marriage Prep Course.
 But please know that couples will not be turned away because of financial hardship.
 Please make an appointment to discuss your circumstances.